Terminus Côte-Vertu

 South site from Decarie/Edouard-Laurin, The bus shelter at the right, as well as the pavement in front of it, have been replaced by Place Rodolphe-Rousseau.

 Connecting bus routes

 North site platforms are used exclusively by Société de transport de Montréal (STM) buses, with the remainder of the STM routes using curb side bus stops on Côte-Vertu Boulevard, Decarie Boulevard and Gohier Street.
-The south site is used by Société de transport de Laval (STL) and Exo buses.
+The south site is used by Société de transport de Laval (STL) buses.

 STL does not provide service on journeys entirely within Montreal.
 Buses coming from Laval will drop off but cannot pick up passengers within Montreal, and on returning trips passengers can board in Montreal but will not be allowed to descend until reaching Laval.